Azure/Enterprise-Scale-for-AVS/well-architected/design-areas/security.md

 #### Assessment question

-How are you managing identity for workloads running in Azure VMware Solution?
+How is identity managed for workloads running in Azure VMware Solution?

 ## Security Monitoring and Threat Detection:
 #### Impact: _Security_, _Operational Excellence_